 Mercedes eCitaro, the electric version of a besteller

 While VDL, Solaris, Volvo and Irizar began in advance to realize electric buses, other big manufacturers such as Mercedes, MAN and Iveco are going to start electric bus production in 2019-2020.
 In summer 2018 Mercedes showcased the eCitaro, its first battery electric bus, before the world premiere at IAA 2018.
 The serial production will begin by the end of 2018.
-The electric bus is moved by ZF electric portal axle Ave130.
+The electric bus is moved by ZF electric portal axle AxTrax (formerly known as Ave130).
 The electric Citaro features a innovative thermal management.
-Two orders, in the very first months, has been placed: one from BVG Berlin for 15 units, the other from Hamburger Hochbahn for 20 vehicles.

 The first units of eCitaro were delivered in the last days of 2018 and the first of 2019.
 The very first series production model of Mercedes’ electric bus was supplied to Hamburg.
 BVG Berlin followed and then Mannheim and Heidelberg, where three Mercedes eCitaro are operating for Rhein-Neckar-Verkehr GmbH.
-Mercedes eCitaro is also competing with Solaris Urbino 12 Electric for a 250 electric bus tender issued by ATM Milano.
-The public transport company is targeting a zero emission bus fleet by 2030.
+Mercedes eCitaro has also been challenging with Solaris Urbino 12 Electric for a 250 electric bus tender issued by ATM Milano, finally awarded to Solaris.
+Hanover will have 48 Mercedes eCitaro in operation.

 The electric bus by MAN.
 In 2020

-Electric bus by Scania is moving forward toward serial production.
-Three Citywide LF electric have been tested since the end of 2017 in the Swedish northern city of Östersund on a 14 km line equipped with two charging stations at both ends of the line.
+Three Scania Citywide LF electric have been tested since the end of 2017 in the Swedish northern city of Östersund on a 14 km line equipped with two charging stations at both ends of the line.
 The electric bus has been shown at IAA in Hannover in november 2018, where Scania unveiled the first LNG coach in the world.
-Following six-month trials of the battery electric Scania Citywide in the northern Swedish city of Östersund, results are encouraging and Scania is moving forward toward serial production.
+Following six-month trials of the battery electric Scania Citywide in the northern Swedish city of Östersund, results are encouraging and Scania said it is moving forward toward serial production.
 In early 2019 other three electric buses will be added to Nettbuss’ network.